 ABES was much better under the leadership of the previous principal.
 The current principal dismisses serious parent concerns and is at best inept.
 Although there are some teachers who embrace special needs children the principal does not and sits silent during IEP's just as a figurehead.
 There are several outstanding teachers but several abhorant ones too who are frankly emotionally abusive to some children.
 I am not the only parent who feels this way.
 I know 5 families who have pulled their children out of this school to home school them.
 New leadership and proper oversight of burned out/ inappropriate teachers has been needed for several years now.
 Good school scores mean nothing if children's self esteem is damaged.

 Adobe Bluffs Elementary School is a public elementary school in San Diego.
-The principal of Adobe Bluffs Elementary School is Mark Atkins and can be contacted at email@example.com.
-380 students go to Adobe Bluffs Elementary School and are mostly Multiracial; Filipino; and White, non-Hispanic.
-17% of the Adobe Bluffs Elementary School students have "limited English proficiency."
-9% of the 380 students here have subsidized lunches.
-The ratio of students to teachers at Adobe Bluffs Elementary School is 16:1.
+The principal of Adobe Bluffs Elementary School is Mark Atkins, whose e-mail is email@example.com.
+380 students attend Adobe Bluffs Elementary School and identify mostly as Multiracial; Filipino; and White, non-Hispanic.
+17% of the Adobe Bluffs Elementary School students are "limited in English proficiency."
+9% of the 380 students here get reduced lunch prices.
+The student to teacher ratio at Adobe Bluffs Elementary School is 16:1.
 Deer Canyon Elementary School is one of the nearest elementary schools.

 |Native American or Native Alaskan||0.2%||0.4%|